Skip to main content

 “Mounjaro is relatively new, and I don’t expect an FDA approval for the generic version anytime soon,” says Mir Ali, MD, a bariatric surgeon and medical director of MemorialCare Surgical Weight Loss Center at Orange Coast Medical Center in Fountain Valley, California.

 Mounjaro is much newer than Victoza or Byetta, the GLP-1s that are now available in generic form.
-Dr. Ali says both those drugs have been around at least 12 years longer than Mounjaro, which was approved for diabetes management in 2022 (it is still not FDA approved for obesity or weight management).
+Dr. Ali says both those drugs have been around for at least 12 years longer than Mounjaro, which was approved for diabetes management in 2022 (it is still not FDA-approved for obesity or weight management).
 Zepbound, another drug with the active ingredient tirzepatide, is approved for weight loss, but there is no generic for Zepbound either.
 There are also no generic alternatives for the GLP-1s Ozempic (semaglutide), Wegovy (semaglutide), or Trulicity (dulaglutide).

 When will a generic Mounjaro be available?